10 Tropical Island Getaways Worldwide for People Who Are Tired of Being Cold

 Photo by Aussie Assault/Flickr

-5. Bali
+Bali

-Best for: Every type of traveler—the partier, the surfer, or the wellness-seeker
+Come for: Every type of traveler—the partier, the surfer, or the wellness-seeker

 Bali’s serenity is most palpable along its eastern coast and deep within its interior, two areas steeped in culture and tradition and full of Balinese Hindu temples.
-The banyan-fringed forests and terraced rice fields of Ubud are sprinkled with high-design resorts like Mandapa, a Ritz-Carlton Reserve, focused on wellness, while easterly coastal towns of Manggis, Candidasa, and Tenganan have a lost-in-time appeal with scenes of traditional daily village life unfolding in real time.
+The banyan-fringed forests and terraced rice fields of Ubud are sprinkled with high-design resorts like Mandapa, a Ritz-Carlton Reserve, focused on wellness, while easterly coastal towns of Manggis, Candi Dasa, and Tenganan have a lost-in-time appeal with scenes of traditional daily village life unfolding in real time.
 In the south, find more typical resort offerings, a surfing scene, and Bali’s party-hard tourists.

 Photo by Torrey Wiley/Flickr

-6. St. Bart’s
+St. Bart’s

-Best for: South of France in the Caribbean
+Come for: South of France in the Caribbean

 Glamour and fashion converge on this 8.1-square-mile Caribbean island, channeling endless summer in St. Tropez—with a tropical, Caribbean twist.
 Luxury isn’t just an option here, it’s a way of life.
 The daily rhythm revolves around people-watching, sun-worshipping, boutique shopping, sipping pricey cocktails, savoring exquisite cuisine, sailing on (or gazing longingly at) tricked-out yachts, and mingling with other fashionistas and trendsetters.

-The capital harbor city of Gustavia features shops from Europe’s most upscale brands and sensational French-tinged restaurants, including Bonito Saint Barth and Bagatelle St. Barths, along its cobblestone streets.
+The capital harbor city of Gustavia features shops from Europe’s most upscale brands and see-and-be-seen French-tinged restaurants, including Bonito Saint Barth and Bagatelle St. Barths, along its cobblestone streets.
 Meanwhile, the island’s top beaches are fronted by celeb-frequented, boutique resorts that often fetch a thousand or more per night.
 The 66-key Rosewood Le Guanahani St. Barth is a top pick, with its sleek, beachfront infinity-edge swimming pool.

-Beach in Bora Bora with palm trees, turquoise water, and thatched-roof overwater bungalows
+Beach in Bora Bora with palm trees, turquoise water, and thatched-roof overwater bungalows in distance

 Photo by jjjj56cp/Flickr

-7. Bora Bora
+Bora Bora

-Best for: Overwater romance and epic diving
+Come for: Overwater romance and epic diving

 The Society Islands, a French Polynesian archipelago, include postcard-perfect destinations like Tahiti and Bora Bora.
 This honeymoon favorite is synonymous with terms like “paradise” and “heaven on earth” and is home to some of the world’s most spectacular overwater bungalow resorts.